 Collective, historical and self-imposed amnesia is a societal trait across Latin America.
 And nowhere is that more apparent than in a country with a tumultuous recent story like Guatemala.
 This series looks into how that same attitude towards memory is manifested in other visual and aesthetic ways.
 Exemplifying that are these photographs featuring billboards that can be found across the country with ads that once expired are summarily smudged.
 The traces of their own history are clear but the contents are blurred, just how Guatemalans deal with their hard memories.

 Will Fredo (Guatemala/Cape Verde) are an artist and writer living and working in Berlin.
 Their work investigates repressed narratives, developing technologies and new forms of storytelling in the digital age.
-The artist will begin an MFA in October 2018.
+The artist will begin an MA at UdK or/and at KHM Cologne in October 2018.

 Their international group exhibitions include: